marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 #### **Getting unidimensional measures of apparent grain size**

 Unidimensional apparent grain size measures such as the **mean** or **median** are only meaningful in specimens that show a **unimodal distribution of diameters** (or areas).
 Consequently, in all cases it is key to visualize the distribution of apparent grain sizes and **observe if the distribution is unimodal** (a single peak).
 In the case that the distribution is multimodal (two or more peaks), you can use for comparative purposes the modal interval or, better, the **location of frequency peaks** based on the Kernel density estimate [(Lopez-Sanchez and Llana-Fúnez, 2015)](http://www.solid-earth.net/6/475/2015/).
 Despite this, the best option when a multimodal grain size distribution occurs is to separate the different populations of grain size previously via image analysis methods.
-Unfortunately, no general protocol exist in the earth science community for unidimensional grain size measures.
+Unfortunately, no general protocol exists in the earth science community for unidimensional grain size measures.
 Consequently, if possible, it is advisable to always report all the different unidimensional grain size measures (mean, median, freq. peak).
 This will allow other scientists to compare their data with yours directly when using a different type of grain size measurement from that used in your study.

-When we estimate unimodal grain size measures from a **single section** and whatever the number of grain boundary maps used, the results will be only meaningful if grains are equant (equiaxed) or near-equant (i.e. aspect ratios mostly < 2.0).
+When we estimate unimodal grain size measures from a **single section**, whatever the number of grain boundary maps used, the results will be only meaningful if grains are equant (equiaxed) or near-equant (i.e. aspect ratios mostly < 2.0).
 If grains systematically show aspect ratios above 2.0 and a shape preferred orientation of their large axes throughout the rock volume, you will need to **estimate the grain size over three orthogonal sections and then averaged the results**.
 Although specimens with equant grains accept any orientation to obtain a unidimensional grain size measure, it is advisable to use a principal section.
 Specifically, we promote the use of the XZ section, i.e. parallel to the lineation and perpendicular to the foliation, since this will allow us: (i) to visualize and measure whether the grains are far from equant via the aspect ratio; and (ii) to provide a fairer comparison between different specimens when near-equant grains and preferred orientation of the large axes exist.

 A common way to estimate a **confidence interval** of your grain size measurement is to take several representative micrographs from the same specimen (three or more) and then estimate the mean and the variation in the results reporting the standard deviation (SD) at a 2-sigma level of confidence, i.e. the confidence interval will be the mean ± two times the SD.
-To minimize variations in the results due to an insufficient number of grain measurements, a minimum of 433 (2-sigma) or 965 (3-sigma) grain areas is required for each grain boundary map (see [Lopez-Sanchez and Llana-Fúnez, 2015)](http://www.solid-earth.net/6/475/2015/) for details).
+To minimize variations in the results due to an insufficient number of grain measurements, a minimum of 433 (although use better 965) is required for each grain boundary map (see [Lopez-Sanchez and Llana-Fúnez, 2015)](http://www.solid-earth.net/6/475/2015/) for details).

-For paleopizometry/paleowattmetry studies **do not report measures derived from distributions estimated via stereological methods but apparent grain size measures**.
+For paleopizometry/wattmetry studies **do not report measures derived from distributions estimated via stereological methods but apparent grain size measures**.
 The reasoning behind this is that stereological methods are built on several (weak) geometric assumptions and the results will always be, at best, only approximate.
 This means that the precision of the estimated 3D size distribution is **much poorer** than the precision of the original distribution of grain profiles since the latter is based on real data.
 Lastly, when using a piezometer relation is of paramount importance to ensure what type of grain size measure should be used.
-For example, if you want to use the piezometric relation established for quartz in Stipp and Tullis (2003), note that they have been established using the **root mean square diameter** not the *linear or the logarithmic mean diameter*.
+For example, if you want to use the piezometric relation established for quartz in Stipp and Tullis (2003), note that they have been established using the **root mean square apparent diameter** not the *linear nor the logarithmic mean diameter*.
+For details see the step-by-step tutorial.

 #### **Getting the shape of actual grain size distribution or the volume occupied by a particular grain size fraction**

 Estimating the actual grain size distribution from thin sections using stereological methods requires spatial homogeneity and that **grains under study are equant or near-equant**.
 The Saltykov and two-step methods will not provide reliable results if most of the grains show aspect ratios above 2.0, regardless of whether a shape preference orientation exists or not.
 In any event, this assumption is acceptable most of the time for some of the most common dynamically recrystallized non-tabular grains in crustal and mantle shear zones, such as quartz, feldspar, olivine and calcite, as well as in ice or metals/alloys.
 However, be careful when recrystallized grains show very irregular/lobate grain boundaries (i.e. the main recrystallization mechanism was "fast" grain boundary migration).

 The Saltykov method is suitable to estimate the volume of a particular grain fraction of interest (in percentage) and to visualize the aspect of the derived 3D grain size distribution using the histogram and a volume-weighted cumulative frequency curve.
 To provide reliable results, the method requires using a few number of classes and a large number of individual grain measurements. *Practical experience* indicates using more than 1000 grains and less than 20 classes.
 The number of classes has to be set by a trial and error approach.
-This will inevitably leads to different authors using different number of classes across studies.
-Due to this, when estimating the volume of a grain size fraction based on a single grain boundary map it is neccesary to take an absolute error of ± 5 to stay safe (see details in [Lopez-Sanchez and Llana-Fúnez, 2016](http://www.sciencedirect.com/science/article/pii/S0191814116301778)).
+This will inevitably lead to different authors using a different number of classes across studies.
+Due to this, when estimating the volume of a grain size fraction based on a single grain boundary map it is necessary to take an absolute error of ± 5 to stay safe (see details in [Lopez-Sanchez and Llana-Fúnez, 2016](http://www.sciencedirect.com/science/article/pii/S0191814116301778)).
 If possible, take more than one representative grain boundary map and then estimate a confidence interval as explained above in this section.

 The two-step method ([Lopez-Sanchez and Llana-Fúnez, 2016](http://www.sciencedirect.com/science/article/pii/S0191814116301778)) is suitable for describing quantitatively the shape of the actual 3D grain size distribution using a single parameter; the multiplicative standard deviation (MSD) value.
 The method also provides a reliable uncertainty value.
-The method assume that the actual grain size distribution follows a lognormal distribution, **there is therefore critical to visualize the distribution using the Saltykov method first and ensure that the distribution is unimodal and lognormal-like**.
+The method assumes that the actual grain size distribution follows a lognormal distribution, **there is therefore critical to visualize the distribution using the Saltykov method first and ensure that the distribution is unimodal and lognormal-like**.
 The MSD estimate is independent of the chosen number of classes as long as the Saltykov method produces stable results (i.e. you do not lose the lognormal appearance of the distribution due to the use of an excessive number of classes).

 <div style="page-break-after: always;"></div>

 ## Getting Started: A step-by-step tutorial

 > **Important note:**
-> Please, **update as soon as possible to version 1.3.x**, it contains important changes that are not fully compatible with previous versions.
-It is also advisable to **update matplotlib to version 2.x** since the plots are optimized for such version.
+> Please, **update as soon as possible to version 1.4**.
+It is also advisable to **update the plotting library matplotlib to version 2.x** since the plots are optimized for such version.

 ### *Open and running the script*

-First of all, make sure you have the required software and necessary Python libraries installed (see [requirements](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/Requirements.md) for details), and that you downloaded the latest version of the GrainSizeTools script (currently the v1.3.2).
+First of all, make sure you have the required software and necessary Python libraries installed (see [requirements](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/Requirements.md) for details), and that you downloaded the latest version of the GrainSizeTools script (currently the v1.4).
 If this is the case, then you need to open the script in a integrated development environment (IDE) to interact with it (Fig. 1).
 For this, open the Canopy editor -if you installed the Enthought package- or the Spyder IDE -if you installed the Anaconda package-, and open the GrainSizeTools script using ```File>Open```.
 The script will appear in the editor as shown in figure 1.

 ![Figure 1.
 The Python editor and the shell in the Enthought Canopy environment](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/IDEs.png =400x)
 *Figure 1.
 The editor and the Python shell (a.k.a. the console) in the the Spyder integrated development environment (IDE).
 The Enthough Canopy and the Spyder IDEs are both MATLAB-like IDEs optimized for numerical computing and data analysis using Python.
 They also provide a file explorer, a variable explorer, or a history log among other interesting features.*

 To use the script it is necessary to run it.
 To do this, just click on the green "play" icon in the tool bar or go to ```Run>Run file``` in the menu bar (Fig. 2).

-A text that begins with "Welcome to GrainSizeTools script v.1.3.3" will appear in the console.
+A text that begins with "Welcome to GrainSizeTools script v.1.4" will appear in the console.
 Once you see this text, all the tools implemented in the GrainSizeTools script will be available by typing some commands in the shell as will be explained below.

 ![Figure 2.
 Running a script in the Canopy editor (left) and in the IDLE editor (right)](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/RunScript_Canopy.png =350x)
 *Figure 2.
 Running a script in the Enthought's Canopy (left) and Spyder (right) IDEs.*